-The ISO Bylaws require that, as an advisory committee to the ISO Board, the Transitional Committee comply with the ISO Open Meeting Policy.
+The ISO bylaws require that, as an advisory committee to the ISO Board, the Transitional Committee comply with the ISO Open Meeting Policy.
 That policy mandates that all general session committee meetings provide an opportunity for public comment, be noticed according to the policy, and be accessible to the public.

 Committee meetings must be held at a location where the public can attend, either in person or via telephone or some other electronic means such as the Web.
+Committee members are encouraged to attend in person for those meetings that are established as in-person gatherings, but may participate by telephone where necessary, including if in-person attendance would pose a logistical or financial hardship.
 The ISO headquarters may serve as a meeting location, however, the charter will provide for alternative meeting locations so that the committee can meet as needed while minimizing travel for the committee members and other interested parties who may wish to attend or need to present at committee meetings.
-The Open Meeting Policy also provides for closed executive session meetings for specific enumerated matters, which include presentation or discussion of confidential and proprietary or securitysensitive information, as relevant to the EIM matters.
+The Open Meeting Policy also provides for closed executive session meetings for specific enumerated matters, which include presentation or discussion of confidential and proprietary or security-sensitive information, as relevant to the EIM matters.
 Further, the ISO corporate secretary will assist the committee in fulfilling its open meeting obligations.